dorkamotorka/ebpf-labs/labs/my-first-ebpf-program-5120140e/index.md

 - **Community and documentation** – The project has active contributors, solid documentation, and plenty of real-world examples, which makes the learning curve much smoother.

-If this still hasn’t convinced you, take a look at one of our [blog post](https://ebpfchirp.substack.com/p/go-c-rust-and-more-picking-the-right) where we compare different frameworks along with their pros and cons.
+If this still hasn’t convinced you, check out our [blog post](https://ebpfchirp.substack.com/p/go-c-rust-and-more-picking-the-right) where we compare different frameworks and break down their pros and cons.

-## Explaining the eBPF Code Flow
+## eBPF Code Flow

 If you open the `ebpf-hello-world` folder—using either the `Term 1` terminal or the `IDE`—you’ll find a minimal (arguably the smallest) eBPF application we could put together.